 • Requires thicker wall for mounting

 • Drain for toilet must be on wall rather

 • Easy to clean underneath

-With a wide range of styles and colors to choose from, selecting a toilet that matches the décor in your bathroom is simple and easy.
-Whether you prefer traditional or contemporary design, our extensive selection makes it easy for you to reflect your own personal style.
+With a wide range of styles and colors to choose from, selecting a toilet that matches the decor in your bathroom is simple and easy.
+Whether you prefer traditional or contemporary design, our extensive selection makes it easy for you to reflect on your own personal style.

 The distance between the floor drain and the wall, called the rough-in, is one factor to consider when selecting your toilet.
-The standard distance is 12" and 10" or 14" are occasionally found in older homes.
+The standard distance is 12 inches and 10 or 14 inches are occasionally found in older homes.
 You can determine the rough-in on an existing toilet by measuring from the wall behind the toilet to the middle of the bolts on the base.